ci-compass/es-simple-cluster/README.md

 * Includes Landoop topics UI and landoop schema registry UI containers, allowing users to browse Kafka topics and schemas.
 * The producer is an example producer for strainmeter bottle files.
 It contains 1 Day, Hour, and Min file, which it reads, parses, and produces to the kafka topic gtsm_etl

+## Apache Kafka (Short Introduction)

+Apache Kafka is a distributed publish/subscribe system.
+The distribution of Kafka brokers (servers) makes it a reliable system.
+All messages persist on disk and are replicated in the Kafka cluster to prevent data loss.
+Apache Kafka is built on top of Apache ZooKeeper, which manages and coordinates all Kafka brokers.
+Thus, if one Kafka broker is lost, ZooKeeper coordinates tasks with other brokers to continue as is with no data loss or disruption.

+Apache Kafka Terms:
+* **Producers** push data to brokers by publishing messages to one or more topics.
+* **Consumers** read data from brokers by subscribing to one or more topics.
+* **Topics** contain a stream of messages belonging to a particular category.
+* Messages are ordered in a topic by its unique identifier, an **offset**
+* A topic can have a number of **partitions** to divide the data across.
+Any message containing a unique **key** will always be sent to the same partition to ensure order.
+* A **schema** can be applied to any topic to ensure a structured data format.
+This schema is versioned and can evolve over time.

+### Schema Registry
+This setup includes a Schema Registry alongside  Kafka data streaming model to ensure data coming into the platform is consistent.
+Attaching a schema to a topic forces producers and consumers to adhere to the defined format.
+Consumers can pull the schema from the Schema Registry and always be able to read the data pulled from a topic.
+Producers will not need to “inform” consumers about schema changes.

+The format and content of a particular type of data collection event message is defined by a **schema**.
+Kafka messages consist of **key-value** pairs.
+Each data collection stream or event type will be required to have its own value schema, with an optional key schema as well.
+The keys are used to logically distribute messages among partitions within a topic.
+Hence in our setup, we use a station identifier as a key in order to ensure all data for that station ends up on the same partition, and therefore consumed in order.

 ## Running in Docker Compose